Batman: Arkham VR: Characters

 Arkham VR features an ensemble cast of characters from Batman comics.
-The main character is Bruce Wayne / Batman (Kevin Conroy)—a superhero trained to the peak of human physical and mental perfection and an expert in martial arts.
-He is supported by his allies, Tim Drake / Robin (Tom Austen), Dick Grayson / Nightwing, and his loyal butler Alfred Pennyworth (Hugh Fraser).
+The main character is Batman (Kevin Conroy)—a superhero trained to the peak of human physical and mental perfection and an expert in martial arts.
+He is supported by his allies, Robin (Tom Austen), Nightwing, and his loyal butler Alfred Pennyworth (Hugh Fraser).
 Batman's crusade against crime brings him into conflict with the weapon-dealing Penguin (Ian Redford), the mutated cannibal Killer Croc (Steven Blum), and the puzzle-obsessed Riddler (Wally Wingert).
 Batman's nemesis, the psychopathic Joker (Mark Hamill), appears as a hallucination following his death during the events of Arkham City, after succumbing to a fatal disease caused by his previous consumption of the Titan formula (Batman: Arkham Asylum), an unstable steroid serum which turns people into maddened monsters.
 Arkham VR features minor appearances from reporter Vicki Vale (Jules de Jongh), Batman's parents Thomas (Kevin Conroy) and Martha Wayne (Andrea Deck), and their killer Joe Chill (Glenn Wrage).

 Plot

 Bruce Wayne is woken by an alarm clock from a nightmare about the night of his parents' murder.
 He is informed by his butler Alfred that there is an urgent situation that requires his attention.
 Activating a secret entrance to the Batcave beneath his manor, Wayne puts on his Batsuit and gadgets to become Batman.
 In the Batcave, Alfred informs Batman both Robin and Nightwing have disappeared, and he has been unable to contact them.
 Batman activates Nightwing's tracker, which reveals he is in Central Gotham.
 Heading out in the Batmobile, Batman arrives to find Grayson beaten to death in an alleyway.
-His investigation reveals an unknown assailant easily overpowered his first Robin, breaking his jaw, arm, and ribs.
-Severely wounded, Nightwing ended up with his neck fatally snapped.
-The investigation also reveals one of Penguin's henchmen had witnessed the murder and fled in terror with the assailant chasing after him.
+His investigation reveals an unknown assailant brutally attacked Grayson, breaking his jaw, arm, and ribs before finishing Nightwing off by snapping his neck.
+The investigation also reveals one of Penguin's henchmen had witnessed the murder and fled the scene, with the assailant chasing after him.

-Batman travels in the Batwing to confront the Penguin in his Iceberg lounge club.
+Batman travels in the Batwing to confront the Penguin in his Iceberg Lounge club.
 Penguin reveals the henchman was killed in an explosion which destroyed half of his Iceberg Lounge before he could reveal the identity of who killed Nightwing; this is implied to be the work of the same assailant.
-Batman infiltrates the Gotham morgue to examine the victims and is able to piece together shrapnel from the explosive; it belonged to a demolitions company working on a sewer project beneath Founders Island.
+Batman infiltrates the Gotham morgue to examine the victims and is able to piece together shrapnel from the explosive.
+Batman learns the charge belonged to a demolitions company working on a sewer project beneath Founders Island.
 By focusing his search in this area, Batman is able to make radio contact with Robin.
 Tim warns he is being held captive to lure Batman into a trap.